prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The external URL under which the Prometheus service is externally
+<p>externalUrl defines the external URL under which the Prometheus service is externally
 available.
 This is necessary to generate correct URLs (for instance if Prometheus is accessible behind an Ingress resource).</p>
 </td>